Peace Poetry Contest Winners

 The 2024 Writers Alliance Peace Poetry Contest yielded fifteen terrific local poets.
 The theme was “Peace On and With the Earth.”
 The poets used the above quotation from the Earth Charter to inspire their poetry.
 WAG was very fortunate to collaborate with two sister organizations that support our community: the Climate Collaboratory and the River Phoenix Center for Peacebuilding (RPCP).

 After submissions were collected on November 1, the assessment began.
 The rubric was provided by well-known local poet, Jenna Nishida.
-The two judges were Wendy Thornton, founder of the Writers Alliance, and Eric Estling, Managing Director and Trainer at RCPC.
+The two judges were Wendy Thornton, founder of the Writers Alliance, and Eric Estling, Managing Director and Trainer at RPCP.
 Scoring was done in a double-blind format.
 The judges did not know who the participants were as author names were removed before evaluation, and the participants did not know who the judges were.
 The judges’ scores of each poem were averaged and then the poems were ranked in order.
 If two poems received the same score, the tiebreaker was the date of submission.
 The earlier entry would come first.
 In the case of the Honorable Mentions, three people got the same score, so all three have been printed in this post.

 The Writers Alliance of Gainesville proudly presents the top six poems for the 2024 Peace Poetry Contest.
 Congratulations!